corda/corda/docs/source/corda-network/governance-guidelines.md

 1. Propose a formal Governance Event to the Board for voting.
 This must meet the appropriate standards and formats.
 2. Request observer representation at a board meeting subject to logistical constraints.
-3. Utilise the brand and marketing materials provided by the Foundation to Participants.
+3. Utilise any brand and marketing materials that may be provided by the Foundation to Participants.
 4. Identify themselves as participants of the Foundation.
 5. Vote in the periodic election of a new Board.
 6. Participate in conferences, projects and initiatives of the Foundation.
 Numbers of participants and any additional